Halvardgithub/Master-project/README.md

 # Master-project
-Code and figures for my master project about Gaussian Markov random fields
+Code and figures for my master project about adaptive Gaussian Markov random fields for data with known shocks.